krithiga7/covid-19-tracker-/README.md

 Browser Compatible
 All latest browsers.
 TECHNOLOGY STACK:
-1.HTML
+1.HTML.
-2.CSS
+2.CSS.
-3.Java Script
+3.Java Script.
 WEBSITE ASSUMPTIONS:
-1.The website is first loaded.
+1.The website is first loaded
 2.The real time data with  case conformed  data is displayed .
 3.Navigation pane is on left top corner containing the other information are displayed.
 4.Pictorial representation is dsplayed at the bottom of website .